pratyushojha04/aadiyog-internship-assesment/Day 1/DocumentationDay1.md

      - A **smaller Euclidean distance** indicates that the keypoints between the two videos are **closer together** in space, suggesting greater similarity in their poses.
      - A **larger Euclidean distance** implies that the keypoints are farther apart, suggesting greater dissimilarity in the body poses of the two videos.
      - Example Result: **Similarity Score (Euclidean Distance)** = **21.84**.
-       - This score indicates that the two videos are **moderately similar** based on the Euclidean distance between their keypoint sequences.
+       - This score indicates that the two videos are **moderately similar means not exactly same** based on the Euclidean distance between their keypoint sequences.

 #### 5. **Analysis and Interpretation of Scores:**
    - **FastDTW vs. Euclidean Distance:**